-We are looking for new volunteers, there is so much gardening and conservation work to be done, no experience needed but a friendly inclusive attitude is essential.
-At the moment we have a wide range of volunteers from students, to retired people, to parents with babies, people who work shifts, professional gardeners, people recovering from long term illness, people with disabilities and everyone else too.
-The visitors, users and volunteers at Sunnyside make a really friendly and inclusive community.
-All you need to do to join in, is come and have a chat, fill in a volunteer form and then you can get started on the day that suits you.
+When we open up again we will be looking for new volunteers from the local community, as there is always so much gardening, maintenance and conservation work to be done.
+No experience needed but a friendly inclusive attitude to everyone who visits the garden is essential.
+At the moment we have a wide range of volunteers from students, to retired people, parents with babies, people who work shifts, professional gardeners, people recovering from long term illness, people with disabilities and everyone else too.
+The visitors, users and volunteers all contribute to make a friendly and inclusive community.
+If you would like to join in, come and have a chat, fill in a volunteer form next time we are open and we will organise a time for you to get started.

 Friday’s 10am till mid-day